 - 16.1 The web site is been designed to meet the needs of the park visitor, park enthusiast and researcher alike.
 It is intended that it will be updated regularly to mirror the ever-changing face of Mile End Park.
 Social network eg Facebook and Twitter also serve to market the park and activities taking place in the park - 16.2 Exhibitions are mounted at the Art Pavilion covering a range of themes.
 Artists range from those who have exhibited nationally or internationally to those in their final year at Art College.
 Each exhibition brings in a new audience to the park and the accompanying publicity raises the parks profile. - 16.3 Newspaper articles in the local, national and trade press maintain interest in the evolving park project.
 They cover the various aspects of the park, encouraging the reader to see the park offering a variety of opportunities to the casual park visitor.
 The consistent message to the reader is that the park can offer something for everyone and will reward a longer visit.
-The subtext is that there is always something new happening in Mile End Park. - 16.4 Each year we give the park a focus, in 2005 it was bringing the countryside to the East End; 2006 was the year of Inclusive play; 2007 was "Making Ourselves Heard"; 2008 was the year of Building on Success; 2009 it was the Playful Park and 2010 was Tightening Belts as the park was forced to react to the recession.
-This year's theme is not vastly different to our theme for last year but has been chosen as have all the themes so as everyone connected to the park is clear about where our focus is for the coming year.
-The theme for 2011 is the year of 'Mile End Park Means Business'.
+The subtext is that there is always something new happening in Mile End Park. - 16.4 Each year we give the park a focus, in 2005 it was bringing the countryside to the East End; 2006 was the year of Inclusive play; 2007 was "Making Ourselves Heard"; 2008 was the year of Building on Success; 2009 it was the Playful Park, 2010 was Tightening Belts, 2011 was the year of 'Mile End Means Business'. - 16.5 In 2012 the chosen theme is 'Getting fit for the Olympics' as the park face a challenging year due to the impact of such a significant sporting event it also indicates that the park will be looking to impact fitness amongst its users. - 16.6 Art Forum have developed their own website which is updated by the Forum and is attracting high number of users, However, updating information on the central Tower Hamlets website is being implemented in 2011 and with limited resources due to the restructure we hope this will be revised in 2012, although the 2012 we may for further delay this. - 16.7 The Art Forum have also produced a number of flyers and posters to advertise the pavilion as will be distributing these through their contacts.